Tomb of Two Kamals

-Exterior view of the Tomb of Two Kamals.

-The Tomb of Two Kamals, or in short the 2-Kamal Tomb, is a funerary monument in Tabriz, Iran.
-Two Kamals – the 14th-century poet Kamal Khujandi and the 15th-century miniaturist Kamal ed-Din Behzad – are buried in an underground chamber below a simple stone dome.
+The Tomb of Two Kamals (آرامگاه دو کمال), or in short the 2-Kamal Tomb, is a funerary monument in Tabriz, Iran.
+The to Kamals — the 14th-century poet Kamal Khujandi and the 15th-century miniaturist Kamal ed-Din Behzad — are buried in an underground chamber below a simple stone dome.
 The mausoleum also houses the remains of other artists and poets.

-It was built in the Safavid era as part of a larger cemetery, but deteriorated over the next centuries and was only restored in 1959.
-In the 2010s, a school was built around the mausoleum, which houses classrooms, a museum, a library, and other places which commemorate the legacies of the artists buried therein.
+Built in the Safavid era as part of a larger cemetery, but deteriorated over the next centuries and was only restored in 1959.
+In the 2010s, a school was built around the mausoleum, housing classrooms, a museum, a library, and other places which commemorate the legacies of the artists buried therein.